 Anna Thomas Bates, a local food writer, has her finger on the pulse of Wisconsin’s local food movement, from farmers dedicated to sustainable agriculture to forward-thinking chefs.
 She co-owns Landmark Creamery and heads up sales, marketing and “other stuff.”
 She can stare at a cheese case for an hour looking at cheese labels and loves it when mongers let her taste the fancy cheese.

-Over homemade Old Fashioneds, we plotted a partnership dreaming of creamy sheep milk and buttery pasture-grazed cow milk, carefully handcrafted into beautiful, delicious cheese.
+Over homemade Old Fashioneds, they plotted a partnership dreaming of creamy sheep milk and buttery pasture-grazed cow milk, carefully handcrafted into beautiful, delicious cheese.

-But we couldn’t have gotten where we are today without our farmers and other Wisconsin cheesemakers.
+But they couldn’t have gotten where they are today without their partner farmers and other Wisconsin cheesemakers.